Qingbolan/easy-cli/demo/README.md

 ## License

-Part of the EasyCli project.
+Part of the SilanTui project.
 See parent directory for license information.